-4.4 Flat-fi elding
+4.4 Flat-fielding

-There are two internal flat-fielding lamps provided by the FCU plus the possibility to make dome flatfields.
-The two internal lamps provide a well-exposed, smooth continuum spectra from approximately 400 nm to above the red cutoff of FEROS within reasonably short exposure times (see Table 4.2).
-A deuterium lamp is recommended for the spectral region shortwards of 380 nm, despite the emmission lines.
-The reddest orders however suffer from fringing effects for which domeflats can be useful to correct.
+There is one internal flat-fielding lamp (Hal+Hal) provided by the FCU plus the possibility to make dome flatfields.
+The internal lamp provides a well-exposed2, smooth continuum spectra from approximately 380 nm to 650 nm^3 within reasonably short exposure times (see Table 4.2).
+Below 380 nm4 peak S/N in individual flatfield exposures at the center of the blaze function of each order falls rapidly to ~50 in the bluest order.
+Above ~650 nm5 the internal flats suffer from fringing effects for which domeflats can be useful to correct.

 The flatfield spectra provide a good correction of the blaze function of the echelle.
-They are also useful to correct for the pixel-to-pixel variation in CCD sensitivity as a function of the impinging wavelength of the light and to correct for the structures introduced by imperfections of the fibre geometry (fibre function2).
-To the FF calibrations applies the same note of caution regarding stability depending on air pressure and temperature mentioned for the wavelength calibration in Chapter 4.2.
-FF exposures can also be attached to science OBs.
+They are also useful to correct for the pixel-to-pixel variation in CCD sensitivity as a function of the impinging wavelength of the light and to correct for the structures introduced by imperfections of the fibre geometry (fibre function6).
+The same cautions regarding stability depending on air pressure and